Providing free legal information and representation to the low income community since 1969.

 1. Just Cause

-An employer can terminate an employee for 'just cause' without having to give notice or termination pay.
-Examples of just cause include stealing from an employer, always being late, or not following an employer’s directions.
+An employer can terminate an employee for ‘just cause’ without having to give notice or termination pay.
+There are a number of reasons that qualify as ‘just cause’.
+The most common reasons include:

 An employer can fire or lay off an employee without just cause, so long as the employer gives notice of the termination or payment instead of notice.
 An employee is not entitled to notice or pay if they have been employed for less than three months.